 A graph is a set of points (called "nodes") in which pairs of nodes are connected by lines (called "edges").
 In the figure below, there is a graph with eight nodes, six edges and three connected components.

 A connected component is a maximal set of nodes such that a path can be found between any two nodes.
-Connected components form disconnected "islands" in a graph because by definition there can be no edge
+Connected components form disconnected "islands" in a graph because by definition there can be no edge between two components.

 In USEARCH, finding connected components is supported by cluster_agg (input is sequences; use -linkage min), cluster_aggd (input is a distance matrix; use -linkage min) and by cluster_edges (input is a tabbed text file specifying the edges).